Thinking about applying for a hotel credit card?

 - Hilton Honors American Express Card

 This is another great flexible-points option.
-The introductory points bonus is generous (an opportunity to earn 70,000 bonus miles worth $400).
+The introductory points bonus are generous.
 Furthermore, you get 2x miles on every purchase you make with the card and 5% miles back every time you redeem your points.
-This is one of the best cards you can have if you don’t travel much but have a high volume of everyday spending.
+This is a good card if you don’t travel much but have a high volume of everyday spending.

 Rounding out our list of flexible-points cards is the Bank of America® Travel Rewards credit card.
-It offers an opportunity to earn 25,000 bonus points (worth $200), and it gives 1.5 points for every dollar you spend anywhere.
+It offers an opportunity to earn a strong signup bonus, and it gives 1.5 points for every dollar you spend anywhere.
 Pound for pound it doesn’t offer as much as the Chase Sapphire Preferred® Card or Barclaycard Arrival® Plus World Elite Mastercard®, but it does come with no annual fee and a 0% intro APR for 12 statement closing dates.

 Other key factors to consider while looking for a hotel credit card are annual fees and foreign transaction fees.

 While assessing the potential value of your hotel credit card, consider the card’s annual fee.
 Some cards, like the Bank of America® Travel Rewards credit card, come with no annual fees.
-Others come with introductory annual fees of $0 p.a. for the first year and annual fees thereafter.
+Others come with introductory annual fees for the first year and annual fees thereafter.
 Some cards have annual fees you’ll need to start paying immediately.
 To see if an annual fee makes sense for you, weigh each card’s perks and consider the spending requirements for each card.
-Consider these examples of cards with annual fees:

 Foreign transaction fees